Daniel-Wittgenstein/inchiostro-website/docs-source.md

 ### The simple way: use Inkberry

 Inkberry is an app that creates, compiles and previews Ink stories.
-It can be used with all kings of story templates, but it also comes with Inchiostro built-in.
+It can be used with different story templates, but it also comes with Inchiostro built-in.

 First, download [Inkberry](https://github.com/Daniel-Wittgenstein/inkberry-app/releases/tag/0.0.12/)